advanced-security/awesome-codeql/README.md

 ## CodeQL Enforcement
 - [advanced-security-enforcer](https://github.com/zkoppert/advanced-security-enforcer) - A GitHub action for organizations that enables advanced security code scanning on all new repos
+- [codeql-selective-analysis](https://github.com/octodemo/codeql-selective-analysis) - Make CodeQL a required status check for Pull Requests, but to skip the analysis in the case that only a certain subset of files are modified

 ## CodeQL Samples
 - [sample-pipeline-files](https://github.com/kllund/sample-pipeline-files) - This repository contains pipeline files for various CI/CD systems, illustrating how to integrate the CodeQL CLI Bundle for Automated Code Scanning